unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | Long Range ( > 16" )  | -1  |
 | Target Concealed      | -1  |

-*Attacks with a range of 6" or less do not gain the short-range bonus.
+*Combat Actions with a range of 6" or less do not gain the short-range bonus.

 ### Attack Effects